mjanetmars/copy-tab-url/README.md

 # Copy Tab URL

-**Copy Tab URL** is a WebExt-based Firefox add-on that allows users to copy the URL from a tab from the context menu.
+**Copy Tab URL** is a WebExt-based Firefox add-on that allows users to copy the URL of a tab from the context menu.

 ## Known bugs